amakukha/PyPDP11/README.md

 ## Why did I write this project?

 This emulator was used to restore Doug McIlroy's [TMG](https://github.com/amakukha/tmg) compiler-compiler.
-I ported this tool from PDP-11 assembly to modern C as a result.
+I ported TMG from PDP-11 assembly to modern C, using this emulator for compiling the assembly code and validation.

 ## Wishlist